mattbaxter689/SpotEng/README.md

 From there I can add the necessary transformations to data that I choose to.

+## TO FIX
+There seems to be a weird error with spotipy in the docker container.
+Need to change this with just using the requests library instead and seeing if that makes it any better, since I'm getting auth errors.
+Will need to generate access token for this

 ## TODO:
 - [ ] implement a class to allow download of data from spotify
 - [ ] Add schema for postgres in docker container